What are wash marks?

 Can wash marks be polished out?

 In most cases, yes.
 Shallow wash marks sit in the top few microns of the clear coat and respond well to machine polishing with a mild polishing compound.
-Our page on paintwork correction explains the levels -- single-stage enhancement for light marring, multi-stage correction where scratches are deeper.
-If the damage has broken through the clear coat into the base colour, polishing will not restore it; that is a repaint job.
+The machine works a tiny amount of lacquer off the surface so that it sits level with the bottom of the scratches, and the haze simply disappears.
+Our page on paintwork correction explains the levels: a single-stage enhancement for light marring, multi-stage correction where the scratches run deeper.

 Common mistakes that make wash marks worse

-Dry-dusting a dirty car with a cloth to tidy it up before an appointment is an easy way to grind grit across the paint.
-Using the same sponge week after week without rinsing out the trapped grit does the same damage cumulatively.
-A household bath towel is too coarse for paintwork -- the hard loops snag and scratch.
-Washing in direct sun means shampoo dries on the panel before you rinse it, so you scrub harder and cause more damage.
-Relying on a £5 supermarket valet between proper details is the fastest route back to a swirl-marked bonnet.
+A few habits do most of the damage.
+Dry-dusting a dirty car with a cloth to tidy it up before an appointment grinds grit straight across the paint; it is one of the quickest ways to ruin an otherwise clean finish.
+Using the same sponge week after week without rinsing the trapped grit out of it does the same harm, just more slowly.
+A household bath towel is far too coarse for paintwork: the hard loops snag and scratch where a proper drying towel glides.
+Washing in full sun bakes the shampoo on and pushes you into scrubbing.
+And relying on a cut-price supermarket valet between proper details is the fastest route back to a swirl-marked bonnet, however good the car looked when it left.